 Cairo, 17 December 2025

-A new book by Fathi M. A. Ahmed, Thinking Like a Legal Translator, is to be launched as a practice-driven guide to the craft, pressures, and professional judgment that define high-stakes legal translation.
+A new book by Fathi M. A. Ahmed, Thinking Like a Legal TranslatorThinking Like a Legal Translator: An In-Depth Guide to Addressing Legal Translation Challenges at the International and Domestic Levels, is launched as a practice-driven guide to the craft, pressures, and professional judgment that define high-stakes legal translation.
 Framed as a “journey” through real working conditions, the book sets out to make visible what often remains hidden in finished translated texts: the decisions, risks, and trade-offs that shape legal meaning across languages.

 At the heart of the book is an attempt to map how professional legal translators actually think—especially when precision is not merely stylistic, but legally consequential.
 Across four chapters and a set of document-based appendices, the work argues that legal translation is less about replacing words than about managing legal effect, institutional expectations, and the reader’s ability to rely on the target text as an operative instrument.